daniel-yj-yang/ml/Naive_Bayes/README.md

 </table>

 Notes:
 - AUC = an aggregate measure of performance across all possible classification thresholds.
-Interpretation: the probability that the model ranks a random positive example more highly than a random negative example.
+Interpretation: the probability that the model ranks a random positive example (True Positive) more highly than a random negative example (False Positive) (> 50% of the time).
 - Accuracy = (TP+TN)/Total (To maximize correct decisions)
 - Precision = TP/(TP+FP) (To minimize Type I error)
 - Recall = TP/(TP+FN) (To minimize Type II error)